jscroot/jscroot.github.io/README.md

-# Just Change the Root | A Pure Blood VanillaJS ES6+ Kit
+# ꦗꦮ꦳ꦱ꧀ꦕꦥ꧀ꦠ꧀ | Just Change the Root | A Pure Blood VanillaJS ES6+ Kit

 In the name of Javascript.
 Make Javascript Great Again.
 Don't worry if you're a beginner.
 It's just a Pure Blood Javascript with modern ES6+ Syntac.
 [Benchmark](https://krausest.github.io/js-framework-benchmark/current.html)